Yunqi2001/TJU-PCB-2023/07-prototyping/README.md

 	<p align="left">
 		<img src="./images/IMG_2196.jpeg") alt="size limit image cant be show" height="350">
 	</p>
+- Then let's add components to it!
+My idea was to create three layers: the PCB & battery layer, an opaque layer to conceal the circuit, and a transparent layer on the to scatter the light.
+And put the LEDs and light sensors on the top through the holes on the layers.
+(Unfortunately I cut my finger when trying to make holes with a knife.
+Always remember to use drills to make holes😢)
+- Luckily I found a oxygen tube!
+I cut it and wrapped the jump wires with it, which enhanced the overall appearance.
+- Actually I should connect it to the PCB board I made earlier and the battery.
+But I found that the board I had created was a little bit large for the size of product I wanted to make.
+So I cut a wooden board to replace the actual PCB and I used a paper board as a substitute for the battery.
+This prototype won't really work.
+- I got a new inspiration when gathering materials!
+I wanted to add a new feature for "recharging" the "tree" when all the "roots "are harmed and all the "energy"  of the "tree" is depleted.
+The color sensor provided me with an idea.
+I placed a color sensor at the base of the "tree" as a new input interface.
+When all the LEDs are off, indicating that all the energy of the "tree" has been depleted, people can put the device near something green to "recharge" it.
+Then all the LEDs will turn on again,  and people can interact with it once more.
 <p align="left">
 	<img src="./images/IMG_2201.jpeg") alt="size limit image cant be show" width=262.5>
 	<img src="./images/IMG_2197.jpeg") alt="size limit image cant be show" width=262.5>